What It Takes to Get in the Mormon Tabernacle Choir

 2018 Applications for Auditions will be available July 1

 Applications must be postmarked by August 15, 2018.
 See application materials below:

 What does it take to make it into the Choir?

 The process to become a member of the Choir is rigorous—stretching over 9 months.
 An individual must meet a set of membership criteria, complete a four-phase audition process, and then complete 16 weeks of training.
 At the conclusion of that process successful candidates become members of the Mormon Tabernacle Choir.

 Applicants must meet several criteria for membership which include:

 - Being a member of The Church of Jesus Christ of Latter-day Saints,

 - Being between 25 and 55 years of age

 - Residing within 100 miles of the Salt Lake Tabernacle in Salt Lake City, Utah

-Auditions are conducted once each year in three phases.
+Auditions are conducted once each year in four phases.
 Auditions are usually open for all voice parts.